angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 #### Meandeck

 Meandeck lists are less concerned with going fast.
-They still want to run between 3-4 Rituals as it enables the more mana efficient "kill turns" however they likely only want between 1-3 Petals, normally around 2 at most.
+They still want to run between 3-4 Rituals as it enables the more mana efficient *kill turns* however they likely only want between 1-3 Petals, normally around 2 at most.
 This is the variant that most favours the Astrolabe fixing plan being able to drop basics at a steady rate and favouring resilience over speed within the gameplan.
 If you